atdd-bdd/GherkinExecutorForJava/README.md

 The names of the attributes should match the attributes in the production class.
 If the attributes have non-primitive data types, you will need to create an `Import` statement that describes the constructor and the package.

-Do not create a Data statement with the first part being the name of the you use in production.
+Do not create a Data statement with the first part being the name you use in production.
 Add additional characters to it, such as `In` or you will get a data clash.

 ## Converting a Gherkin feature file